kormax/apple-vas/README.md

 Apart from reading passes, this protocol also allows reader to send a signup URL to the device, causing a signup link notification to appear on devices that do not have an appropriate pass downloaded.

-Pass data is transmitted in encrypted form.
-Shared key is derived via ECDH exchange and is single use only.
+Pass data is transmitted in protected form encrypted using AES-GCM.
+Shared key is derived via ECDH exchange with a KDF and is single use only.

 Depending on opreation mode, one or multiple passes can be read in a single tap.